Home

 Diana's Question: I have moved out of our home and moved out of state.
 He said he was going to file for desertion.
 Can he do this?
 He was there the whole time I was packing.
 He was aware of me leaving, because he and I could no longer get along.

 Brette's Answer: To get a complete answer you need to look up divorce laws in the state you were married in, or see an attorney.
 In many states abandonment is a legal reason for divorce, but often it is required that the spouse who left tried to keep his or her whereabouts a secret in order for abandonment to apply.
-While I understand that having your spouse accuse you of abandonment really feels like a terrible insult, what you need to keep in mind is that most of the time the words used to give a legal reason for the divorce are not important.
+While I understand that having your spouse accuse you of abandonment really feels like a terrible insult, what you need to keep in mind is that most of the time the words used to give a legal reason for the divorce is not important.
 It sounds to me like you don't want to stay married anyhow, so getting through the divorce is the thing to focus on.
 There are probably other legal reasons for divorce that you and your spouse could use, so it might be worthwhile discussing those as an option if this really bothers you.
 Find out what the options are in your state and see if there is one you can both agree on.
-In almost all divorce cases the spouses eventually agree about the legal reason for divorce and stipulate to it in court, so there is no trial about who did what to whom. » Return to top
+In almost all divorce cases the spouses eventually agree about the legal reason for divorce and stipulate to it in court, so there is no trial about who did what to whom.

 Should I claim abandonment as grounds for divorce?